Who gave permission for Nizamuddin religious event? Pawar

 NCP chief Sharad Pawar on Monday asked who gave permission for the religious congregation of Tablighi Jamaat at Nizamuddin in New Delhi, which has emerged as one of the major coronavirus hotspots in the country.
 The Maharashtra government earlier denied permission for a similar gathering here, Pawar pointed out in a live interaction with people on Facebook.

+He also demanded a financial package from the Centre for Maharashtra in view of the state's economy being affected by the lockdown, and expressed concern over fake and misleading messages related to coronavirus circulating on social media.
+The NCP chief also asked people to maintain a "scientific temperament" during the lockdown and follow social distancing to contain the spread of coronavirus.

-He said two large gatherings were earlier proposed in Maharashtra one near Mumbai and another in Solapur district.
+Referring to the issue of the Nizamuddin religious event, he said two large gatherings were earlier proposed in Maharashtra-one near Mumbai and another in Solapur district.
 Permission for the gathering near Mumbai was denied in advance, while police took stern action against the Solapur event (organisers) for violating the state advisory, he said.

 "If Maharashtra Home Minister Anil Deshmukh and Chief Minister Uddhav Thackeray can take such a decision, why the permission was not denied for a similar congregation in Delhi and who approved it?" he asked.
 The former Union minister also took a dim view of the media hype over the Nizamuddin event.